 We are a community of scientists including faculty and postdoctoral scholars engaged in cutting-edge research.
 The psychology major will expose you to basic concepts, theories, findings, and ethical issues in multiple areas: social, personality and psychopathology, developmental, cognitive and experimental, and biological and physiological psychology.

 - Undergraduates have opportunities to engage in hands-on research and develop career-related skills at over 25 labs including the UO’s Child and Family Center, the Brain Development Lab, the Oregon Social Learning Center, and local women’s shelters.

 - Community-wide practicum opportunities are available for students interested in working with high schools, social justice organizations, and even the Lane County juvenile justice system.

 - The Lewis Integrative Science Building houses half of the department’s faculty, labs, and graduate students as well as cutting-edge technologies, such as a new MRI machine.

-- Join the department’s honors club, Psi Chi, a society designed to help promote and encourage scholastic achievement in the science of psychology.
+- The department’s honors club, Psi Chi, promotes and encourages scholastic achievement in psychology.

 An undergraduate degree in psychology provides the background for a broad range of careers including social services, education, law, and graduate programs in psychology.